wtsi-hgi/baton-python-wrapper/README.md

 ## Introduction
-Python 3 Wrapper for [baton](https://github.com/wtsi-npg/baton), based on [previous implementation in meta-datacheck] (https://github.com/wtsi-hgi/metadata-check/blob/9cd5c41b0f2e254fc1d6249a14752bd428587bb7/irods_baton/baton_wrapper.py).
+Python 3 Wrapper for [baton](https://github.com/wtsi-npg/baton), superseding a [previous implementation in meta-datacheck] (https://github.com/wtsi-hgi/metadata-check/blob/9cd5c41b0f2e254fc1d6249a14752bd428587bb7/irods_baton/baton_wrapper.py).

 The wrapper does not currently provide access to all of baton's functionality.